asnt/eccv2020-sharp-workshop/doc/challenge_1_track_2.md

 # Challenge 1 - Track 2: Recovery of Fine Details in Human Scans

+Given a partial human body scan, `X`, the goal is to recover the complete scan, `Y`.

+This challenge uses the [3DBodyTex 2](dataset_3dbodytex2.md) dataset.

 The dataset has the following directory structure:

 ```